ORNL/cpp-proposals-pub/D1673/blas_interface.md

 Instead of introducing a large number of layout names, we parameterize a small number of layouts with tags.
 Layouts take tag types as template arguments, and callers of "view" functions use the corresponding `constexpr` instances of tag types.
+The "packed" option cannot be a tag, because packed layouts have different template parameters, as we will see below.

 ##### Storage order tags